UMS App

 3. The current app experience is too text heavy.

-My first step was to understand the core pain points, desires, and needs of our target UMS attendees and artists.
+My first step was to understand the core pain points, desires, and needs of our target UMS attendees.

 I classified all gathered insights, and grouped them into categories based on user behavior and patterns to establish clear priorities for each key finding.
-This comprehensive analysis allowed me to fine tune a user persona, who truly reflects our target audience for the UMS mobile app, ( the type of person who loves engaging at festivals and seeing live music.
-There will be a separate user persona for the music artist who registers to play at UMS.)
-These two personas will have their own needs which will guide all subsequent design decisions.
+This allowed me to fine tune a user persona, who aligns with 70% of user needs.
+The needs of this primary persona help will guide all subsequent design decisions.

 Secondary Research